2023-06-16 09:02:18

 An astonishing coincidence with the boring Billion

 The authors of the study demonstrate the existence of this period thanks to the observation of cycles in the sediments, in connection with the orbital parameters of Milankovitch.
-They demonstrate that about 2 billion years ago, a period began during which day length stabilized at 19 hours.
+They demonstrate that regarding 2 billion years ago, a period began during which day length stabilized at 19 hours.
 This phase lasted for 1 billion years.
 Surprisingly, it corresponds to a period commonly referred to as the “Boring Billion” or the “Great Discordance”.

 The geological archives show that, between 1.8 and 0.8 billion years ago, nothing extraordinary happened: this period is marked by tectonic stability (no major paleogeographic evolution) and climatic (no glaciations), but also by a very slow biological evolution.
 As if the Earth had entered a state of stasis, in every way.
 So, would there be a link between this episode of the boring Billion and this temporary stabilization of the length of the day?

 It’s possible.
 The explanation should be sought in the composition of the atmosphere.
 The high proportion of ozone present in the atmosphere 2 billion years ago, following the episode of the Great Oxygenation, would indeed have reinforced the effect of atmospheric tides, making it possible to counter that of lunar tides. and stabilizing day length at 19 hours.
-Climate change could have ended this period.
+Climate change might have ended this period.
 Biological evolution would have started with the end of this episode, the progressive lengthening of days allowing photosynthetic organisms to produce more oxygen to support the development of a more complex life.

 1686908239